-Since propagating type information and reducing the amount of type information needed by case analysis are orthogonal issues, our handling of ambiguity could be combined with existing type inference algorithms to further reduce the need for type annotations.
+Since propagating type information and reducing the amount of type information needed by cases analysis are orthogonal issues, our handling of ambiguity could be combined with existing type inference algorithms to further reduce the need for type annotations.
 As less type information is needed, it becomes possible to use a weaker propagation algorithm that preserves monotonicity.
 This is achieved in OCaml by relying on the approach previously developed for first-class polymorphism [4].

 The rest of this paper is organized as follows.
 We give an overview of our solution in §2.
 We present our system formally and state its soundness in §3.
-We state principality and monotonicity in §4; by lack of space, we leave out some technical developments, all proofs, and the description of the type inference algorithm, which can all be found in the accompanying technical report [5].
+We state principality and monotonicity in §4; by lack of space, we leave out some technical developments and all proofs, which can all be found in the accompanying technical report [5].
 Finally, we compare with related works in §5.